Ron and Fez

 The Ron and Fez Show was an American talk radio show hosted by Ron Bennington and Fez Whatley, which aired from August 1998 to April 2015.

-After a run in Tampa, Florida as part of The Ron and Ron Show, and then several other stints in Daytona Beach, Florida, New York City, and Washington, D.C., and on Sirius XM Radio.
+After a run in Tampa, Florida as part of The Ron and Ron Show, they had stints in Daytona Beach, Florida, New York City, Washington, D.C., and on Sirius XM Radio.

 History

 Formation

 In 1987, stand-up comedian Ron Bennington joined Ron Diaz to create a wildly popular and raunchy morning radio program, The Ron and Ron Show at Tampa Bay's WYNF-FM, 95ynf (now WWRM).
 On December 21, 1994, Ron Diaz announced that his wife Debbie was diagnosed with AIDS, and Diaz began periodically missing broadcasts to care for her.
 Debbie died on November 13, 1995.
 Diaz announced his departure on-air from The Ron & Ron Show in early 1997, and on September 29, 1997, after a successful 11-year run, the show ended.
 Fez Whatley, a producer at the time, became Bennington's new co-host.